Akuli/odotdot/docs/errors.md

 ```

 The matching is checked with [is_instance_of](builtins.md#is_instance_of), and
-the blocks are ran in a new subscope new subscopes of their
+the blocks are ran in new subscopes of their
 [definition scopes][definition scope].
 The variable named by `varname` (`e` in
 the above example) is set as a local variable to the scope that `block2` runs
 in before running `block2`.